Update: As of July 2022, we have given away 12,000 books.

 Just recently, I had a sweet little girl named Anika that came to our booth this past weekend.
 She was so excited to get new books.
 She was so excited that she went home and cleared out her bookshelf of her old books and donated 50 books to us.

 For a while, we didn’t get any donations.
 I had to spend my own money to purchase books from the bookstore, yard sales, and book sales around town.
 I asked my friends and family if they could donate some of their old books, and I received way more than I expected.

 Now, I have too many donations.
 Well, let’s just say I’m starting to run out of room for the current book inventory.
 It’s getting hard to find places around my house to store all of these books.

 It’s hard to fathom what 500 books even looks like, and luckily I took a picture (see photo above).
-Since January 2017, I had collected 1200 books and given away 500.
-You would think it would easy as pie to give away free books, but I’ve run into some obstacles and naysayers.
-I am so grateful to have been given these books for free, so I want to continue to pay it forward.
+Since January 2017, I collected 1200 books and given away 500 books.
+You would think it would be easy as pie to give away free books, but I’ve run into some obstacles and naysayers.
+I am so grateful to receive these books for free.
+I want to continue to pay it forward.

-It’s not easy doing all this work, but I started this on my own and I’ve never been one to expect help from anyone.
-I am always grateful for those who do help, and I will always accept help to whoever offers.
+It’s not easy doing all this work, but I started this on my own, and I’ve never been one to expect help from anyone.
+I am always grateful for those who do help, and I will always accept help from whoever offers.

 If you would like to start your own bookmobile, start by asking your friends and family to donate their old books.
 It’s not too difficult and it’s a lot of fun.

 Be careful what you wish for though because I lost track of my donations amounts, and now I have close to 10,000 books.
 Do your best to not accept all 500 books at one time.